marhthing/CBT_PHP/replit.md

 - Both frontend (React/TypeScript on port 5000) and backend (PHP on port 8000) running successfully
 - All authentication and role-based access working properly

+# Migration Notes

+Successfully migrated from Replit Agent to standard Replit environment on August 4, 2025:
+- Created PostgreSQL database and imported complete schema
+- Optimized API performance by combining multiple database queries
+- Added database indexes for improved query performance
+- Both frontend (React/TypeScript on port 5000) and backend (PHP on port 8000) running successfully
+- All authentication and role-based access working properly

 # System Architecture

 ## Frontend Architecture